inrialearninglab/ai4t/docs/2.5-teachers-usages/tools/all-luma-labs.en.md

 ---
 title: Luma Labs
-description: Generate 3D Videos and Renders from Photos and Text
+description: Generate 3D videos and renders from photos and text
 ---

 ## Description[^1]